sepro/CoNekT/docs/install_linux.md

     flask add_admin <new_username> <new_password>

-You now have a fresh installation of CoNekt.
-How to fill it with your data is included in the section [Building CoNekt](building_conekt.md)
+You now have a fresh installation of CoNekT.
+How to fill it with your data is included in the section [Building CoNekT](building_conekt.md)